se7ven012/ETS-Lane-Detection/README.md

 - python-xlib
 - ewmh

-the other one, use the third-party package called 'maim' and it [Installation](https://github.com/naelstrof/maim).
+the other one, use the third-party package called 'maim' and it's [Installation](https://github.com/naelstrof/maim).

 - maim